-On April 1, Japan implemented its first consumption tax jump since 1997 — a move that has caused concern due to uncertainties over its long-term impact on the economy.
+On April 1, Japan implemented its first consumption tax hike since 1997 — a move that has caused concern due to uncertainties over its long-term impact on the economy.

 To combat a fall in consumer spending, some businesses have implemented countermeasures — such as vows to hold prices constant — prior to the implementation of the hike, which pushed the tax on purchases from five to eight percent.